ashraf-kabir/personal-blog/README.md

  2. approve or decline users
  3. approve or decline posts
  4. approve or decline comments
+ 5. passwords are md5 encrypted, so change from phpmyadmin manually to login as admin

+n.b.: admin panel is at project-folder/admin

 If you need the sql file, contact via email <ashrafkabir95@gmail.com>